Social documentary photography: Post-war developments

 British photojournalist Don McCullin specialised in examining the underside of society, and his photographs have depicted the unemployed, downtrodden and the impoverished.
-He is also recognised for his war photography and images of urban strife.
+Journalistic works like on the 1968 starvation in Biafra during the Nigerian Civil War, his coverage of the Vietnam War, the The Troubles in Northern Ireland, and the victims of the African AIDS epidemic are hard-hitting and have certainly a prompting character.